schipiga/selenide-automation-task/README.rst

 Annotation
 ==========

-This source code contains integration tests for **Knowit** automation task.
+This source code contains integration tests for web application.

 ============
 Used toolkit